wangyuchi369/InstructAvatar/README.md

 We understand that the absence of GAIA's code, datasets, and pretrained weights may limit the immediate usability of our model.
-Therefore, ‼️ we aim to position this repository as a **training recipe for text-guided avatar generation**‼️.
+Therefore, ‼️ we aim to position this repository as a **general training recipe for text-guided avatar generation**‼️.
 Our goal is to provide essential preprocessing scripts, model training code, and step-by-step guidance so users can train their own models from scratch.  ✨

 We sincerely apologize for any inconvenience this may cause.
 If you have any questions, please feel free to reach out to us.
 Thank you for your understanding and support! 🤗